Why Doesn’t Seth Godin Tell Me Exactly HOW to Be a Purple Cow?

 When to Spin Off a Product into a Standalone Brand

-In the ever-evolving marketplace, companies are constantly seeking ways to optimize their branding strategies for maximum impact and profitability.
-One pivotal decision in this process is determining whether a product or service should remain under the umbrella of the...
+In the rapidly changing marketplace, companies seek every possibility to optimize a branding strategy in pursuit of maximum impact and profitability.
+Among the major decisions involved in the process of brand dilution is whether to allow a product or service under the...

 Do you like what you are reading?
 Subscribe to Elevate Your Brand.